felipemfp/dive-into-the-flexbox/README.md

 # Dive into the Flexbox

-> The flexbox is comming...
+> The flexbox is coming...

 Made with &hearts; following [How to Build a News Website Layout with Flexbox](http://webdesign.tutsplus.com/tutorials/how-to-build-a-news-website-layout-with-flexbox--cms-26611).